datawire/ambassador-auth-httpbasic/README.md

 # Manipulating the Users Database

 1. You need to install a bcrypt tool or library.
-I recommend the Python implementation which can be installed with `pip`.
+The Python implementation is recommended and can be installed with `pip`.

     ```bash
     pip install bcrypt